 - Sunrise Seto/Izumo night trains

-To make a reservation, you go to any Travel Service Center or a Midori-no-madoguchi (ticket office) at a JR station, or to the sales office of a JR-associated travel agency.
-It is not possible to use the machines or to make a reservation on board!
+To make a reservation, you can go to any Travel Service Center or a Midori-no-madoguchi (ticket office) at the JR stations, or to the sales office of a JR-associated travel agency.

 Options for upgrading